What is Shotokan Karate?

 What do I need to practice Karate?

-Karate is an inexpensive pursuit compared to many other sports and hobbies.
-The only equipment needed is a license, a karate suit and a belt.
+Compared to many other sports and hobbies, Karate is an inexpensive pursuit.
+The only equipment needed is a licence, a karate suit and a belt.

-Individual membership will only be available to bona-fide members of clubs, in affiliation to the ESA.
-Applications for an individual membership must be made by applying for an individual Annual Licence which costs £25.00.
+Individual membership will only be available to bona-fide members of clubs affiliated to the ESA.
+Applications for an individual membership must be made by applying for an Annual Licence, which costs £25.00.

 Will I be expected to keep up with the class?